-Youreka Labs spins out with $8M to provide smart mobile assistant apps to field workers – TechCrunch
+Youreka Labs spins out with $8.5M to provide smart mobile assistant apps to field workers – TechCrunch

-The Maryland-based company also officially announced its CEO — Bill Karpovich joined to lead the company after previously holding executive roles with General Motors and IBM Cloud & Watson Platform.
+The Maryland-based company also officially announced its CEO — Bill Karpovich joined to lead the company after previously general manager at IBM Cloud & Watson Platform.

 Youreka Labs spun out into its own company from parent company Synaptic Advisors, a cloud consulting business focused on the customer relationship management transformations using Salesforce and other artificial intelligence and automation technologies.